 After your surgery, you can expect to:

-- Be taken to a recovery room where your blood pressure, pulse and breathing are monitored
+- Be taken to a recovery room where your blood pressure, pulse and breathing are monitored.

-- A plastic surgeon, if you're considering breast reconstruction
+- A plastic surgeon if you're considering breast reconstruction.

-- A counselor or support group to help you cope with having breast cancer
+- A counselor or support group to help you cope with having breast cancer.

-Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.
+Explore Mayo Clinic studies of tests and procedures to help prevent, detect, treat or manage conditions.